2015-2016 Audit and Evaluation Committee Annual Report

-The OIC’s Chief Financial Officer/Director General of Corporate Services and a senior representative of the Office of the Auditor General attended all meetings during the year.
+The OIC’s Chief Financial Officer and Acting Assistant Commissioner, Layla Michaud, and a senior representative of the Office of the Auditor General attended all meetings during the year.

 The Committee is also mindful that the Office of the Comptroller General (OCG) continues to develop and update internal audit practices in the federal government: to the extent feasible, while respecting the need to guard the independence of OIC, the Committee conforms to OCG preference.
 See the Audit and Evaluation Committee Charter, which sets out the Committee’s responsibilities and operations, and the Directive on Internal Auditing in the Government of Canada.

-The Audit and Evaluation Committee met three times in person and one time by teleconference between April 1, 2014, and March 31, 2015.
-In camera sessions involving only the Commissioner and the external committee members were held at every committee meeting.
+The Audit and Evaluation Committee met three times in person and one time by teleconference between April 1, 2015 and March 31, 2016.
+In camera sessions involving only the Commissioner and the external committee members were held at every Committee meeting.

-Approved minutes of each meeting can be found on the OIC website – Record of meeting .
+Approved minutes of each meeting can be found on the OIC’s website – Record of minutes.

 4. Summary of activities